Israeli Palestinian Confederation Mission Statement

 The One State Solution is not viable in light of the strong nationalistic sentiments by both the Israeli and Palestinian people and their governments.

-Reflections /recording of the January 8, 2023, simulation
+Summary of the December 8, 2024, IPC simulation